What is Sextant?

 - Centring Error: Caused if the pivot of the index bar is not situated at the geometric centre of the arc.
 This can be caused due to a manufacturing defect or due to careless handling.

 - Shade Error: The shades should be so mounted that their glass surfaces are normal to the rays of light passing through them.
-If not, distortion would result.
+If not, the distortion would result.
 The greater number of shades used, the greater the chances of distortion.

 - Optical Errors: Caused by prismatic errors of the mirrors or aberrations in the telescope lens

-- Wear on the rack and worm: This causes backlash, leading to inconsistent errors.
+- Wear on the rack and worm: This causes a backlash, leading to inconsistent errors.
 Wearing down of the worm can be due to lack of lubrication, the presence of dust particles, careless handling

 This is the angle at the observer between the plane of the observer’s sensible horizon and the direction to his visible horizon.
 Dip occurs because the observer is not at sea level.
 The value of dip increases as the height of eye of observer increases.
 The values of dip are given in the cover page of the nautical almanac and in nautical tables (Nories), as a function of the height of eye